Skip site navigation (1)Skip section navigation (2)

 sizelimit size[.{soft|hard}]=<integer> [...]

-operation.
+tion.
 The default size limit is 500.
-Use unlimited to
+Use unlimited to specify no

 sockbuf_max_incoming <integer>